→ Is a trip of a lifetime

 Purchase rail tickets in advance for a cheaper option.

-Most of Norway’s attractions are free to visit while others require fees.
+Most of Spain’s attractions are free to visit while others require fees.
+You can get a special discount with Rail Passes available in Spain.

-It’s better to take precaution against tetanus and mosquito and midge bites (in summer) while traveling to Norway.
-Although immunizations are not required while traveling to Norway, it is advisable to update your standard vaccinations of mumps, measles, rubella, polio, diphtheria, and tetanus.
+It’s better to take precautions against tetanus while traveling to Spain.
+Although immunizations are not required while traveling to Spain, it is advisable to update your standard vaccinations of mumps, measles, rubella, polio, diphtheria, and tetanus.

 It’s better to make full travel insurance.